kyleomalley/icl/README.md

 - Automates creating three ec2 nodes, `pce`, `kubernetes-controller`, `kubernetes-worker`
 - Uses Route53 to assign DNS entries (Completed)
 - Configures and stores publicly trusted TLS certificates on each node.
-(WIP)
+(Completed)
 - Configures an outbound HTTP Proxy (Tinyproxy) on `pce` for use by the Kubernetes cluster nodes.
 (Completed)
 - Configures Kubernetes and configures outbound proxy.
 (Completed)
 - Launches a simple "Hello World" container app.
-(Not started)
+(Completed)
+- Ansible playbook to launch a single node PCE Cluster (Completed)
+- Automate creating AWS IAM Policy and Attaching roles to EC2 instances (or distribute aws configuration).

+Cavaets:
+ - Requires a significant configuration on AWS for network security rules, ec2 roles (for S3 and Route53 changes).
+ - Configuration (secrets) file is a WIP and should be moved to something more reasonable, probably Amazon Vault or a local vault store.
+ - Most of the opinionated (non-default / non-best practice) decisions were made to maximize compatibility with specific software (e.g using RSA certificates).

 Additionally,`icl.sh` should be able to `destroy`, `suspend` and `unsuspend` all created nodes.
 (Completed)